AnnMarieW/dash-bootstrap-templates/README.md

 ## Available Themes

-This library has figure templates for the following Bootstrap/Bootswatch themes:
+This library provis a figure template for the following Bootstrap/Bootswatch themes:

 valid_themes = [
     "bootstrap",